yureek/S-HealthStack.github.io/pages/documentation/study management/creating-a-study.md

 5. Click **Create Study**.

-When created, the system adds the `Study Operator` [study role](role-based-access-control.md#study-roles) to your account settings for the specific study.
+When created, the system adds the `Project Owner` [study role](role-based-access-control.md#study-roles) to your account settings for the specific study.